-Figure 6.77.
+Figure 6.81.
 VCWM Editor Start Page Section

 The Finish Page Settings section defines the user message and the title of the final wizard page, as shown in the list of configuration steps on the left side.
 The right side of the Finish Page Settings section defines which finishing options will be presented to the user on the finish page and which one is the default.
 Three options are available.
 Finalize Configuration, Lock Configuration and Disable Wizard.
-The meaning of each of these options is explained on the right side of the Finish Page Settings section (see Figure 6.78, "VCWM Editor Finish Page Section").
-The combo boxes below each option allow to choose if and how an option is presented on the finish page but the user can select it, Enabled by default, which means that the option is enabled on the finish page but the user can deselect it, Always disabled, which means that the option is disabled and not shown on the finish page.
+The meaning of each of these options is explained on the right side of the Finish Page Settings section (see Figure 6.82, "VCWM Editor Finish Page Section").
+The combo boxes below each option allow to choose if and how an option is presented on the wizard's finish page.
+The choices are Disabled by default, which means that the option is disabled on the finish page but the user can select it, Enabled by default, which means that the option is enabled and not shown on the finish page and, finally, Always enabled, which means that the option is enabled and not shown on the finish page.